Drawdown in Funded Trading

 Controlling drawdown in funded trading is crucial to minimize losses and increase your chances of success.
 A solid trading plan is one of the most effective ways to control it.
 By having a trading plan, you will become more organized and avoid impulsive decisions that can affect your assets.

 Using stop-loss orders is also effective in controlling drawdown.
 This can limit the loss you experience after reaching your set price limit.
 Diversifying your investments is also another excellent way to control it.
-Do not just trade in one securities, but try others.
-By diversifying, you can reduce the drawdown value while also covering drawdowns that occur in one securities with profits you gain from another.
+Do not just trade in one security, but try others.
+By diversifying, you can reduce the drawdown value while also covering drawdowns that occur in one security with profits you gain from another.

 Make sure you also have good risk management to minimize significant losses.
 And equally important, you must be disciplined, such as always following your trading plan, which includes when to enter and exit trades and how much to allocate for each open trade position.
 Controlling drawdown is crucial for maintaining profitability and minimizing risk, so you can keep it under control and improve your chances of success.